cyverse-archive/Infosquito/README.md

             {
                 "index" : numeric index,
                 "score" : numeric score,
-                "path"  : the path to the folder, "name"  : the folder name
+                "path"  : the path to the file,
+                "name"  : the file name
             }
         ]
     }